 - participate in any other activity approved by the court.

-During that time, and within the restrictions set by the court, you will wear some form of electronic device which will track your movement or some other aspect of your person.
+During that time, and within the restrictions set by the court, you will wear some form of electronic device that will track your movement or some other aspect of your person.

 There are many different types of electronic monitoring devices, but the following are some of the most common: